Tajine Morocco: The Story of a Nation Told in a Single Pot

 Chicken Tajine with Preserved Lemons & Olives — The Everyday Classic

 This is perhaps the most beloved tajine in Morocco — the one that appears on kitchen tables from Tangier to Agadir, week in, week out.
 The preparation, known as djaj mqualli, begins with patience: onions are sweated slowly in olive oil until they dissolve into a jammy, golden base.
 Chicken pieces are nestled in, coated with a paste of ginger, turmeric, cumin, and white pepper, and left to simmer until the fat runs clear.
-Then comes the transformation — the quartered rinds of preserved lemons, intensely fragrant and sharp with cured brine, and a generous handful of cracked green olives.
+Then comes the transformation — quartered rinds of preserved lemons, intensely fragrant and sharp with cured brine, and a generous handful of cracked green olives.
 A bouquet of fresh cilantro is tied and added to the broth during cooking, perfuming the sauce with herbal brightness.
 The result is clean, vivid, and deeply satisfying — a dish that proves restraint is its own form of luxury.
+It is, in every sense, the gateway to understanding what to eat in Morocco.

 Finding a great tajine requires looking past the obvious.
 While the spectacle of Djemaa el-Fna in Marrakech is an experience worth having, the most memorable tajines are rarely found at its loudest stalls.
 Here is how to eat well — and honestly — while visiting Morocco.